Marvelman: Decline and cancellation

 British sales however began to fall after the ban on importing American comics was lifted in November 1959.
 In 1960 they had dropped to a degree where L. Miller & Son switched the title to a monthly status and the contents to reprints, while the annuals would shrink in size and quality.
-As a result Mick Anglo left the title, turning down an offer from Arnold Miller and instead setting up his own Anglo Features, using material created for Marvelman for the short-lived Captain Miracle.
+As a result, Mick Anglo left the title, turning down an offer from Arnold Miller and instead setting up his own Anglo Features, using material created for Marvelman for the short-lived Captain Miracle.
 Original cover-art was still created, though a lack of reference material meant the new artists frequently depicted the character as having brown hair, while Captain Marvel's cape even made a reappearance on cover for the 1961 annual.
-Even this wasn't enough to keep the comic profitable and - with the publisher in dire financial straits - the final issues of Marvelman and Young Marvelman - #370 of each - were dated February 1963.
+Even this was not enough to keep the comic profitable and—with the publisher in dire financial straits—the final issues of Marvelman and Young Marvelman—#370 of each—were dated February 1963.
 The annuals would also end publication the same year.